 Note: If you keep it to no more than the 2 drops, you won’t need to worry about the coloring staining your skin.

-Natural Coloring Options:
+Natural Coloring Options

-For natural options… You can use a red-colored fruit juice, like pomegranate or juice from raspberries.
+Natural coloring options for this peppermint sugar scrub recipe could include red-colored fruit juice, like pomegranate or juice from raspberries.
 You can also get a natural red food coloring from dried hibiscus flowers steeped in a bit of hot water until cooled.
 Cranberries and beets might also be possibilities.

 Note that you don’t want any smells that will overpower the peppermint.
 Also, consider that some natural food coloring may go bad sooner than other options.